ADACS-Australia/2024_05_02_SolarStellarSpacePhysics_ML_Workshop/_episodes/ExpertSystem.md

 > TD_20130817-M3_3.fits
 > ~~~
 > {: .output}
 >
+> There are also `.png` versions of these images, and a directory called `part2` which we'll get to later.
+>
 > If you have trouble downloading or unzipping the data please raise a hand or put up a red sticker.
 {: .challenge}